Tanzania Seasonality, at a glance

 Temperatures in Tanzania are consistent throughout the year.
 The main factor that determines the temperature is the altitude.
 Sunny days in the lowlands sit between 25-30°C, with highland regions averaging 15-20°C. Early mornings, evenings, and nights in the highlands can get quite cold, and since you're close to the equator, you have to be ready for showers no matter when you're travelling.

-Travel in 2023/2024 With Brilliant Africa
+Travel with Brilliant Africa

 We custom-build every trip we run to match your dreams, budget, and appetite for luxury and adventure.